-The Commonwealth Fund’s 2022 Scorecard on State Health System Performance evaluates states on 56 performance indicators grouped into five dimensions, including a new dimension focused on how well states responded to and managed the COVID-19 pandemic.
+The Commonwealth Fund’s 2023 Scorecard on State Health System Performance evaluates states on 58 performance indicators grouped into five dimensions, including a new dimension focused on Reproductive Care and Women’s Health.

 Access and Affordability (8 indicators): includes rates of insurance coverage for children and adults, as well as individuals’ out-of-pocket expenses for health insurance and medical care, cost-related barriers to receiving care, rates of medical debt, and receipt of dental visits.

-Prevention and Treatment (14 indicators): includes measures of receipt of preventive care and needed mental health care, as well as measures of quality in ambulatory, hospital, postacute, and long-term care settings.
+Prevention and Treatment (15 indicators): includes measures of receipt of preventive care (including COVID-19 booster vaccines) and mental health care, as well as measures of quality in ambulatory, hospital, postacute, and long-term care settings.

-Avoidable Hospital Use and Cost (14 indicators; including several measures reported separately for distinct age groups): includes indicators of hospital and emergency department use that might be reduced with timely and effective care and follow-up care, estimates of per-person spending among Medicare beneficiaries and working-age adults with employer-sponsored insurance, and the share of Medicare and employer-sponsored insurance spending directed toward primary care.
+Potentially Avoidable Hospital Use and Cost (13 indicators, including several measures reported separately for distinct age groups): includes indicators of hospital and emergency department use that might be reduced with timely and effective care and follow-up care, successful discharges for skilled nursing home patients, estimates of per-person spending among Medicare beneficiaries and working-age adults with employer-sponsored insurance, and the share of Medicare and employer-sponsored insurance spending directed toward primary care.

-Healthy Lives (13 indicators): includes measures of premature death, health status, health risk behaviors and factors (including smoking and obesity), tooth loss, and state public health funding.
+Healthy Lives (10 indicators): includes measures of premature death, health status, health risk behaviors and factors (including smoking and obesity), and tooth loss.

 INCOME DISPARITY DIMENSION

-This year, the State Scorecard reports on performance differences within states associated with individuals’ income level for 13 of the 56 indicators where data are available to support a population analysis by income; these indicators span three of the five dimensions.
-For each indicator, we measure the difference between rates for a state’s low-income population (generally less than 200% of the federal poverty level) and higher-income population (generally more than 400% of the federal poverty level).
+This year, the State Scorecard reports on performance differences within states associated with individuals’ income level for 19 of the 49 indicators where data are available to support a population analysis by income; these indicators span four of the five dimensions.
+For most indicators, we measure the difference between rates for a state’s low-income population (generally less than 200% of the federal poverty level) and higher-income population (generally more than 400% of the federal poverty level).
+For elderly adult indicators built from Medicare claims (e.g., potentially avoidable emergency department visits age 65 and older), we measure the difference between beneficiaries who are dually eligible for Medicaid and those who are not.
 States are ranked on the magnitude of the resulting disparities in performance.

 The income disparity indicators are different than those used in previous scorecards; hence, these disparity rankings are not strictly comparable to those published previously.
 For some indicators, we combined multiple years of data to ensure adequate sample sizes for stratified analysis.